History of the Maribor Festival

 Richard Tognetti

-In 2008, the festival acquired new dimensions and a new name - Festival Maribor.
+The year 2008 brought the festival new dimensions and a new name - Festival Maribor.

-In 2016, a cellist and conductor joined the festival as the leader of the festival ensemble and resident musician Nicolas Altstaedt.
+In 2016, a cellist and conductor joined the festival as the leader of the festival ensemble and resident musician Nicolas Altstaedt, who worked closely with the Maribor Festival until 2020.

 TodayFestival Maribor

-Nicolas Altstaedt with Arcangelo: Haydn Cello Concerto No 1
+Nicolas Altstaedt & Arcangelo: Haydn's Cello Concerto No. 1

 Festival Maribor in the eyes of foreigners